 D) Days spent setting up displays prior to a trade show and days spent tearing down displays after a trade show do not count toward the 8 days.

-3) Combined gross receipts from sales made subject to Retailers' Occupation Tax at all Illinois trade shows during any single calendar year do not exceed $10,000 (see subsection (e)).
+3) Combined gross receipts from sales made subject to Retailers' Occupation Tax at all Illinois trade shows during the preceding 12-month period do not exceed $10,000 (see subsection (f)).

-f) EXAMPLE 1: An athletic clothing and shoe retailer located outside Illinois maintains a display booth at a sports and fitness exposition that runs for 2 days immediately prior to the Chicago Marathon.
-Attendance at the expo is the only activity of the retailer in Illinois during the calendar year.
-At the expo, the retailer displays new merchandise to race participants, provides information to local athletic stores regarding its product line, and distributes promotional materials such as t-shirts, hats and other gear.
+g) EXAMPLE 1: An athletic clothing and shoe retailer located outside Illinois maintains a display booth at a sports and fitness exposition that runs for 2 days immediately prior to the Chicago Marathon.
+Attendance at the expo is the only activity of the retailer in Illinois during the previous 12 months.
+At the expo, the retailer displays new merchandise to race participants, provides information to local athletic stores regarding its product line, and distributes promotional materials such as t-shirts, hats, and other gear.
 The retailer also makes sales at the expo totaling $20,000.
 Presence at the expo creates nexus for the retailer.
 While the retailer only attends one trade show for less than 8 days, its sales total more than $10,000.
 As a result, the retailer has not met all 3 requirements necessary for safe harbor.
 Its presence at the expo requires it to collect Use Tax on sales made into Illinois from its out-of-State location.
-As explained in subsection (e), all sales ($20,000) made at the trade show by the retailer are subject to Retailers' Occupation Tax.
+As explained in subsection (f), all sales ($20,000) made at the trade show by the retailer are subject to Retailers' Occupation Tax.

 EXAMPLE 3: An out-of-State retailer holds its annual management meeting in Chicago.
 The purpose of the meeting is to provide orientation for new managers, instruct managers about new company policies and procedures, and conduct team building exercises.
 The purpose of the annual meeting is not to create, maintain or enhance a business market in Illinois.
 Consequently, the meeting does not constitute a trade show, and the retailer's presence in Illinois for these purposes does not create tax collection obligations.